isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 ## Offences

-Under Section 13(1) of the Arms and Explosives Act, Chapter 13, no person shall, unless authorised thereto by licence, and in accordance with the conditions of the licence and such other conditions as may be prescribed:
+Under Section 13(1) of the Arms and Explosives Act 1913, no person shall, unless authorised thereto by licence, and in accordance with the conditions of the licence and such other conditions as may be prescribed:

 -   have in his possession or under his control any gun, arms, explosives, poisonous or noxious gas or noxious substance;